giladghgh/NUFORC-vitrine/README.md

 ## Overview

-This repository stores my data obtention methods and techniques, as well as the (as-of-yet unfinished) __Tableau__ workbook showcasing my analysis and insights.
+This repository stores my data obtention methods, as well as the (as-of-yet unfinished) __Tableau__ workbook showcasing my analysis and insights.

 ---